jdani007/cvm/README.md

 3  1.71GB  temp_delete_me_as_well  bb1910c1-310c-41cb-8ce0-889cd108187a
 ```

-Creates a .csv file when using the -export flag.
+Runs silent and creates a .csv file when using the -export flag.

 ```
 ./mapstorage -cluster 192.168.0.1 -export